Washington Park (Portland, Oregon): Trails

-In 2001, a memorial bench and plaque north of the Lewis and Clark Memorial were created to honor the Portland born journalist John Reed.
-The plaque has a quotation by Reed on his native city:

 Public access

-Parking in Washington Park costs $2 per hour, to a maximum of $8 per day.
+Parking in Washington Park costs $2.40 per hour, to a maximum of $9.60 per day.

 The Washington Park light rail station provides regional public transit access to the park's west end, including the Oregon Zoo.
 Public transit service within the park is provided by the Washington Park Shuttle, a free service that connects with MAX light rail at the Washington Park station and since 2022 operates seven days a week year-round.
-Additionally, TriMet bus route 63-Washington Park/Arlington Heights, which has operated seven days a week and year-round for many years, serves stops at the east end of the park (including at the Rose Garden and Japanese Garden), but since May 2022 no longer passes through any portion of the park.
+Additionally, TriMet bus route 63-Washington Park/Arlington Heights, which has operated seven days a week and year-round and serves stops at the east end of the park (including at the Rose Garden and Japanese Garden.
 The northeastern corner of the park, at NW 23rd Place and W. Burnside, is served by bus route 20-Burnside/Stark, which runs seven days a week.